guikarai/PERA/README.md

 ## PERA delivery time
 PERA start by contacting the IBM Client Center of Montpellier team.

-   :telephone_receiver: Following a formal engament process and once client and IBM team has an agreement the PERA study process can start.
+* Following a formal engament process and once client and IBM team has an agreement the PERA study process can start.

-   :file_folder: Client collects technical data and share it with the IBM team.
+* Client collects technical data and share it with the IBM team.

-   :ok: The IBM team checks and validates received data.
+* The IBM team checks and validates received data.
 Count up to 7 days for this step according received volumes.

-   :bar_chart: The IBM team starts to analyse received data.
+* The IBM team starts to analyse received data.
 Count up to 15 days for this step according received volumes.

-   :notebook: The IBM team create a delivery package made of technical reports, and an exective summary powerpoint presentation.
+* The IBM team create a delivery package made of technical reports, and an exective summary powerpoint presentation.

-   :calendar: The PERA study is delivered by the IBM Team on client premises during a 1 day technical workshop.
+* The PERA study is delivered by the IBM Team on client premises during a 1 day technical workshop.
 ![alt text](https://github.com/guikarai/PERA/blob/master/IMAGES/pera-timeline.png)

-## Required data for a PERA study
+## Required data for a PERA study :file_folder:
+You can find here the data collection methodology for [z/OS Environment](https://github.com/guikarai/PERA/blob/master/data-collection.md).

-You can find here the data collection methodology for [alt text](https://github.com/guikarai/PERA/blob/master/data-collection.md "z/OS environment").
+You can find here the data collection methodology for Linux, z/VM and KVM Environment.

-## Contact us
+## Contact us :email:
 Contacts for information and support about the PERA Assessment:
 * guillaume_hoareau@fr.ibm.com
 * jmdarees@fr.ibm.com